What Does CCPA Stand for and What Does It Mean for Business?

 - CCPA requires significant changes to how notices are given to consumers, as well as how businesses store, classify, and protect personal information.

-- The ability of California consumers to request data collected up to 12 months prior means that businesses need to start preparing for CCPA compliance now.
+- The ability of California consumers to request data collected up to 12 months prior means that businesses need to ensure their data storage is comprehensive.

 Digital privacy laws are emerging on national and global levels.
 Impact Networking can help your business prepare.
 Start a conversation with our nearest office today to learn how CCPA affects you.